| ABOARD RMS QUEEN MARY

 As well as the EU force, there are separate flotillas from NATO and U.S.-led coalition forces that often include Asian vessels.
 Several other nations including China and Russia also keep ships there, running convoys through the "high-risk zone".

 In May last year, EU NAVFOR launched its first onshore raid, targeting a suspected pirate group on the beach as it prepared to head to sea with helicopter and small arms fire.

 Not everyone, however, believes that explains the fall.
 For many in the shipping industry, the fall in attacks is a vindication of the decision to massively ramp up the use of armed guards.

 So far, not a single ship with armed guards has been taken by pirates - although naval officers and other piracy specialists say hired guards can be excessively trigger-happy and have fired on innocent fishermen from India, Oman and Yemen.

 The situation is also changing in Somalia, which has been without a functioning government for two decades.
-The transitional administration is becoming more successful, as is a Kenyan-dominated African military force sent in to tackle Islamist rebels.
+The present administration is becoming more effective, as is an African military force tasked with tackling Islamist rebels.

 RETIRED PIRATE, DARKENED LINER